 Over the last few years, the concentrate segment of the cannabis industry has witnessed exponential and sustained growth.

 Several factors, including a maturing customer base, concerns about other types of products, and the wider availability of product options at program-launch have contributed to the growth of the concentrate segment, as well as provided insights for future growth.

-In preparation for the launch of the brand new Sana Ocean Concentrate Lid 38-400, the industry’s first reclaimed ocean plastic concentrate lid made from 100% reclaimed ocean plastic and sized specifically for 7ml & 9ml jars, we wanted to give some special attention to concentrates.
+In support of the new Sana Ocean Concentrate Lid 38-400, the industry’s first reclaimed ocean plastic concentrate lid made from 100% reclaimed ocean plastic and sized specifically for 7ml & 9ml jars, we wanted to give some special attention to concentrates.